arXiv/arxiv-docs/help/license/reuse.md

 In some cases, submitters have provided permission in advance by submitting their e-print under a permissive [Creative Commons license](/help/license#licenses-available).
 The overwhelming majority of e-prints are submitted using the [arXiv perpetual non-exclusive license](https://arxiv.org/licenses/nonexclusive-distrib/1.0/), which does not grant further reuse permissions directly.
 In these cases you will need to contact the author directly with your request.

 <span name="what_license"></span>
-## How can I determine what license the version was assigned?0
+## How can I determine what license the version was assigned?

 All arXiv abstract pages indicate a [license](/help/license) underneath the "Download:" options.